Disney+ Growth Design

 Solution

-I tackled this scale problem with my peer Directors and VP of Product, and later Data, and Marketing.
-We aimed for a modular structure, that could grow, while still providing clear swimlanes, accountability, and autonomy.
+Scaling the team was a design challenge I tackled with my peer Directors and VP of Product.
+We aimed for a modular structure, that could scale up, while still providing clear swimlanes, accountability, and autonomy.

 Pod | KPIs | |